gilnam74/vex-sneppet/Python-for-artists.md

     geometry.setName('MY_GEO')
 ```

 Now the script will create "MY_GEO" node only if it does not exists in the scene already.
 If the "MY_GEO" node exists GeoCreator will do nothing and it could be frustrating for the end users.
 Scripts always should inform users about program execution.
 Usually, it could be print statements (seeing in Houdini Console).
-We will rise the window with the appropriate message:
+We will raise the window with the appropriate message if the "MY_GEO" node exists or has been created:

 ```python
 import hou